lydell/elm-watch/docs/server.md

 "serve": "./public/"
 ```

-By default, the HTTP server is exposed on the local network (so you can test on your phone on the same WiFi for example).
-If you are on a public WiFi, you can restrict the server to just your computer by setting an environment variable: `ELM_WATCH_HOST=127.0.0.1`.
+By default, the HTTP server is exposed on the local network (so you can test on your phone on the same Wi-Fi for example).
+If you are on a public Wi-Fi, you can restrict the server to just your computer by setting an environment variable: `ELM_WATCH_HOST=127.0.0.1`.
 Beware that if you use `"serve": "."` you are leaking the source code of your project.

 Here are some things elm-watch’s simple HTTP server _won’t_ do, by design: